Discord-Robots/Discordjs-v14-Template/README.md

 # Getting Started

-Click `Use this template` at the top of this page.
+Click `Use this template` at the top of this page or fork the repo to your own profile.

 - Rename `.env.example` to `.env` (THIS FILE CANNOT HAVE ANY SPACES) **_*Required*_**